Relating the Diverse Merger Histories and Satellite Populations of Nearby Galaxies: The Current Census of Milky Way-like Systems

 Motivated by this lack of context, the field's focus has shifted to surveying the satellite populations of nearby MW-analogs (i.e.\ central galaxies in the Local Volume with stellar mass $M_{\star}\,{\sim}$\,3--20${\times}10^{10}\,M_{\odot}$).
 Through a combination of wide-field integrated light searches, targeted resolved star studies, and spectroscopic surveys these efforts have greatly enhanced our understanding of satellite galaxy populations.
 In all, eight MW-mass systems have now been surveyed to the depth of the MW's `classical' satellite population ($M_{V}\,{\lesssim}\,{-}9$): the MW and M31 \citep[compiled by][]{mcconnachie2012}, M81 \citep[compiled by][]{karachentsevkudrya2014}, M101 \citep{danieli2017,bennet2019,carlsten2019}, Centaurus A \citep{crnojevic2019}, M94 \citep{smercina2018}, M83 \citep[e.g.,][]{muller2015,muller2017,carrillo2017}, and M104 \citep{carlsten2021}.

 With this newfound access to a true sample of satellite populations in MW-like galactic systems has come the realization that these populations are incredibly diverse \citep{geha2017,smercina2018,bennet2019,carlsten2021}.
 This diversity, particularly the discovery of the sparse satellite population around the `lonely giant' M94, is a particularly powerful constraint on small-scale galaxy formation, including the low-mass end of the stellar mass--halo mass (SMHM) relation \citep{smercina2018,carlsten2021}.
 Figure \ref{fig:sat-sh_census} (left) shows the satellite $V$-band luminosity functions (LFs) within 150\,kpc projected galactic radius for the eight MW-mass galaxies that have been studied down to $M_V\,{\lesssim}\,{-}9$.
 We note that most of the satellites in these eight systems now have existing distance estimates (most from \textit{HST} color--magnitude diagrams) and therefore their line-of-sight (LOS) distances can largely be constrained to within $\pm$1\,Mpc of the central galaxies, except in the cases of M101 and M104 (described below).
 Given this, we apply a 1\,Mpc constraint, in addition to the 150\,kpc projected radius, following \cite{smercina2018}.
 This is important for the MW and M31 where we take the \textit{projected} satellite LFs, calculated from random LOSs within each.
-Another notable consequence is that NGC 5253, commonly associated with M83, is excluded as an M83 satellite, owing to the 1.2\,Mpc LOS distance offset between the two (4.66\,Mpc for M83 vs. 3.55\,Mpc for NGC 5253; \citealt{tully2013}).
+Another notable consequence is that NGC 5253 is excluded as an M83 satellite, due to its likely foreground status.\footnote{Distances: 4.66\,Mpc for M83 vs.\ 3.55\,Mpc for NGC 5253 \citep[Extragalactic Distance Database;][]{tully2013}}.